Surveillance

 Mosquito-Borne Virus Surveillance

-The female mosquitoes from specific species are submitted to Michigan State University for their respective virus testing using PCR
+The female mosquitoes from specific species are submitted to MDHHS Bureau of Laboratories for their respective virus testing using PCR

 Species Virus Tests - Virus Tests